 Cisco 7600 series routers support fault resistance by allowing a redundant supervisor engine to take over if the primary supervisor engine fails.
 Cisco NSF works with SSO to minimize the amount of time a network is unavailable to its users following a switchover while continuing to forward IP packets.
-Cisco 7600 series routers also support route processor redundancy (RPR), route processor redundancy plus (RPR+).
-For information about these redundancy modes, see Chapter 7, "Configuring RPR and RPR+ Supervisor Engine Redundancy."
+Cisco 7600 series routers also support route processor redundancy (RPR), route processor redundancy plus (RPR+), and single router mode with stateful switchover (SRM with SSO) for redundancy.
+For information about these redundancy modes, see Chapter 8, "Configuring RPR and RPR+ Supervisor Engine Redundancy."